 Working abroad follows numerous steps and processes to ensure that as an Overseas Filipino Worker (OFW) you are protected even outside the boundaries of the Philippines – one of which is obtaining an Apostille.

-Whether you have been an OFW for quite some time or this will be your first time working abroad, here are some helpful tips and step by step guide on how to acquire Apostille documents.
+Whether you have been an OFW for quite some time or this will be your first time working abroad, here are some helpful tips and step-by-step guides on how to acquire Apostille documents.

 What is an Apostille?